And here is love:

 Listen here: and God didn’t lose any of the saints in the Bible.
 He did not lose any of this kids.
 And you are the not the exception no matter how much suffering we experience.
 God promises we will suffer for his namesake, but that suffering will not compare to the glory that will be revealed to us.
 Tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword can do its worst.
 My friends, during our worst times, we might fall to the temptation of giving up or even deny Christ.
 Perhaps even three times:

-Simon Peter followed Jesus, and so did another disciple.
+John 18:15–18 Simon Peter followed Jesus, and so did another disciple.
 Since that disciple was known to the high priest, he entered with Jesus into the courtyard of the high priest, but Peter stood outside at the door.
 So the other disciple, who was known to the high priest, went out and spoke to the servant girl who kept watch at the door, and brought Peter in.
 The servant girl at the door said to Peter, “You also are not one of this man’s disciples, are you?”
 He said, “I am not.”
 Now the servants and officers had made a charcoal fire, because it was cold, and they were standing and warming themselves.
 Peter also was with them, standing and warming himself.
-13 Now Simon Peter was standing and warming himself.
-So they said to him, “You also are not one of his disciples, are you?”
-He denied it and said, “I am not.”
-One of the servants of the high priest, a relative of the man whose ear Peter had cut off, asked, “Did I not see you in the garden with him?”
-Peter again denied it, and at once a rooster crowed.
-14

 To deny Christ is a sin.
-Christ said it himself: So everyone who acknowledges me before men, I also will acknowledge before my Father who is in heaven, but whoever denies me before men, I also will deny before my Father who is in heaven.
-15
+Christ said it himself: Matthew 10:32–33 So everyone who acknowledges me before men, I also will acknowledge before my Father who is in heaven, but whoever denies me before men, I also will deny before my Father who is in heaven.

 How do we reconcile this?

 There are some who give up once and fall away until their last breath.
-It can be confirmed then that they only tasted the power of the Holy Spirit as a religious or emotional conversion and nothing more.
-16.
+It can be confirmed then that they only tasted the power of the Holy Spirit as a religious or emotional conversion and nothing more.11

 Alongside of all the testimonies of the martyrs of our faith, we must also read the accounts of those Christians who, under the heaviest persecution, buckled, gave in, denied Christ to save their lives or the life of someone they love.
 But what the world would count as a failure, their hearts grieved, kept their faith in God and turn back to the community they once loved.